Atlas7/python-wow/README.md

 ### Instructions

-Have Anaconda already installed in your system.
+Download and install [Anaconda] on your system.
 (I am on the Python 3 version).

+Comment: This way you get to create different python environments without impacting the one on your system.
+It also comes with a bunch of handy data science libraries.
+You can always add more packages to your conda environment by doing `conda install <package>`.

 Git clone this repository (to somewhere appropriate on your system)